 My sister's pancake recipe, perfected over many years.
-She started off with a tiny recipe for making pancakes for just one or two, then expanded the recipe to fit her growing family with a large recipe for a tableful of hungry pancake lovers.
+She started off with a tiny batch for making pancakes for just one or two, then expanded the recipe to fit her growing family with a large recipe for a tableful of hungry pancake lovers.
+It's a recipe that can cross a lifetime!

 “… fantastic. … loved the flavor … really fluffy!
 Definitely a keeper!" ~Mrs. FussyPants